The inaugural Ivy League basketball tournament was awesome.

 What had made the Ivy League special prior to this season was that the entire regular season was essentially the playoffs.
 That is, a loss at any point in the season to any given team could ruin a team’s championship hopes, which led to intensity during conference games that simply wasn’t featured elsewhere.

 With the #14GameTournament being no more this season, did the regular season passion fade away?
-Definitely not; we still saw some unbelievable contests, with the most recent one (Penn men’s basketball’s 75-72 win over Harvard) probably being the best.
+Definitely not; we still saw some unbelievable contests, with the most recent one (Penn men’s basketball’s 75-72 win over Harvard to clinch fourth place) probably being the best.
 But with that said, even the conference tournament’s most staunch supporters have to agree that the previously existing intensity was at least shifted somewhat.

 Being a Penn sports writer, I had direct access to the two individual teams that embodied the positive and negative impacts of the Ivy tournament better than anyone else — Penn men’s basketball and Penn women’s basketball.